Platelet Rich Plasma | PRP Injection | Houston TX

-A PRP injection is a procedure, which is done in our office under MSK musculoskeletal Ultrasound guidance.
+A PRP injection is a procedure that is done in our office under MSK musculoskeletal ultrasound guidance.
 First the damaged tissue is visualized under real-time ultrasound.
 Then a small amount of blood is taken from the patient and concentrated in our centrifuge to get about 500 times greater concentration of platelets.
-Finally, the platelets are injected directly into the tissue tear under real-time ultrasound guidance.
+Finally, the platelet rich plasma is injected directly into the tissue tear under real-time ultrasound guidance.

 Who Has Used PRP Injections?

 PRP injections have been used by the NFL Pittsburgh Steelers, Super Bowl XLIII, Los Angeles Dodgers, Rutgers College, New York Mets, Mayo Clinic and the Cleveland Clinic, as well as by many other doctors and orthopedic surgeons.

 Patients should try to be off NSAIDS (Ibuprofen, Naprosyn, etc) for about 1 week before a PRP injection.
 You can take Tylenol if you need.

 You can potentially treat any part of the body that has a tear (muscle, tendon, and ligament) with a PRP injection.
 Some examples include shoulder pain, rotator cuff tears, shoulder osteoarthritis, knee pain, knee osteoarthritis, knee tendon tears, knee meniscus tear, foot pain, plantar fasciitis, hip pain, hip osteoarthritis, lower back pain.